 Finding Perfect Hop Pairings & Combinations

 I dusted off my old python programming skills and whipped up a short script that looked at all the different possible hop pairs within each of the recipes, and counted them.
 I first looked at pairs, then triplets, then quadruplets.

 There were over 1,050 different combinations of hops within the data I had.
-Over 74% of the recipes utilized either two or three hops.
+Over 74% of the popular hoppy beer recipes utilized either two or three hops.

 The top hop combination pairs are unsurprisingly dominated by Citra, Simcoe and Mosaic.
 I was a bit surprised by the lack of Southern Hemisphere hops outside from a couple mentions of Galaxy, but it may just be lack of easy access by the breweries themselves.
 Washington State is much closer than the Outback.

 Here are the top twenty pairs of hops.
 This list went on and on for another 1,030 rows, but only 16% of them had more than 1 instance of the pair.
 Each count is a combination of hops from within a specific beer, but it does not mean that those were the only two hops used.

 Here is an interactive circle hierarchy graph I put together with the same data.
 You can click into each hop variety and see the commonly used hops with it.
 This chart shows all combinations, so you are able to view every pair found, unlike the table I listed above.